Printing TCGs with our Feels Like Magic paper

 Creating your own card game is a rewarding and surprisingly achievable project, especially if you’ve got access to a decent laser printer and the right cardstock.
-In this guide, we’ll walk you through the full process of printing on high-quality C2S (Coated 2 Sides) 330gsm black core playing card stock using A4 sheets.
+In this guide, we’ll walk you through the full process of printing on high-quality Feels Like Magic (C2S (Coated 2 Sides) 320gsm black core playing card cardstock) using A4 sheets.
 This is the same kind of material used for professional-quality playing cards, and yes—you can print on it at home.
 Here’s how.

 🔲 Step 1: Laying Out Your Cards – 9 to a Page

-To maximize efficiency and minimize waste, nine standard TCG cards (63mm x 88mm) fit comfortably on an A4 sheet with small margins between them for cutting.
-Designing your layout can be done manually in graphic software like Adobe Illustrator, InDesign, or Affinity Designer, but you can also use dedicated card layout generators:
+To maximize efficiency and minimize waste, nine standard TCG cards (63mm x 88mm) fit comfortably on an Letter sized sheet with small margins between them for cutting.
+Designing your layout can be done manually in graphic software like Adobe Illustrator, InDesign, or Affinity Designer, but you can also use dedicated card layout generators like ours:

-- MTG-Print.com – even if you’re not ordering from them, their templates are useful with the option to upload your own designs.
+• Hiro Paper PDF Generator – even if you’re not ordering from us, our template is useful with the option to upload your own designs.

-Export your front and back card layouts separately as two-sided A4 PDFs.
+Export your front and back card layouts separately.
 These should have identical card positions on each side to ensure alignment.

 🎯 Step 2: Aligning Front and Back Perfectly